 Traffic ticket?
 Call a Nevada criminal defense attorney…

 If you have been ticketed for driving too fast in a work zone in Clark County or elsewhere in Nevada, contact our Las Vegas criminal defense attorneys for a free consultation.
 Our law firm will do everything to try to get the citation dropped or lessened to non-moving violations so you pay the least, get no demerit points, and do no traffic school.

-If your case is in California, please see our page on speeding in a construction zone in California, Vehicle Code 22362.
+If your case is in California, please see our page on Vehicle Code 22362 VC.